 Other Clients and Allocation of Investment Opportunities.
-BBH, the Investment Adviser, and the Sub-Adviser manage funds and accounts of clients other than the Funds ("Other Clients").
-In general, BBH, the Investment Adviser, and the Sub-Adviser face conflicts of interest when they render investment advisory services to different clients and, from time to time, provide dissimilar investment advice to different clients.
-Investment decisions will not necessarily be made in parallel among the Funds and Other Clients.
-Investments made by the Funds do not, and are not intended to, replicate the investments, or the investment methods and strategies, of Other Clients.
-Accordingly, such Other Clients' accounts may produce results that are materially different from those experienced by the Funds.
-Certain other conflicts of interest may arise in connection with a portfolio manager's management of the Funds' investments, on the one hand, and the investments of other funds or accounts for which the portfolio manager is responsible, on the other.
-For example, it is possible that the various funds or accounts managed by the Investment Adviser or Sub-Adviser could have different investment strategies that, at times, might conflict with one another to the possible detriment of the Funds.
-From time to time, the Investment Adviser and Sub-Adviser, sponsor and with other investment pools and accounts which engage in the same or similar businesses as the Funds using the same or similar investment strategies.
-To the extent that the same investment opportunities might be desirable for more than one account or fund, possible conflicts could arise in determining how to allocate them because the Investment Adviser or Sub-Adviser may have an incentive to allocate investment opportunities to certain accounts or funds.
+BBH and the Investment Adviser manage funds and accounts of clients other than the Fund ("Other Clients").
+In general, BBH and the Investment Adviser face conflicts of interest when they render investment advisory services to different clients and, from time to time, provide dissimilar investment advice to different clients.
+Investment decisions will not necessarily be made in parallel among the Fund and Other Clients.
+Investments made by the Fund do not, and are not intended to, replicate the investments, or the investment methods and strategies, of Other Clients.
+Accordingly, such Other Clients may produce results that are materially different from those experienced by the Fund.
+Certain other conflicts of interest may arise in connection with a portfolio manager's management of the Fund's investments, on the one hand, and the investments of other funds or accounts for which the portfolio manager is responsible, on the other.
+For example, it is possible that the various funds or accounts managed by the Investment Adviser could have different investment strategies that, at times, might conflict with one another to the possible detriment of the Fund.
+From time to time, the Investment Adviser sponsor funds and other investment pools and accounts which engage in the same or similar businesses as the Fund using the same or similar investment opportunities might be desirable for more than one account or fund, possible conflicts could arise in determining how to allocate them because the Investment Adviser may have an incentive to allocate investment opportunities to certain accounts or funds.
 However, BBH and the Investment Adviser have implemented policies and procedures designed to ensure that information relevant to investment decisions is disseminated promptly within its portfolio management teams and investment opportunities are allocated equitably among different clients.
 The policies and procedures require, among other things, objective allocation for limited investment opportunities, and documentation and review of justifications for any decisions to make investments only for select accounts or in a manner disproportionate to the size of the account.
-Nevertheless, access to investment opportunities may be allocated differently among accounts due to the particular characteristics of an account, such as size of the account, cash position, tax status, risk tolerance and investment restrictions or for other reasons.
+Nevertheless, access to investment opportunities may be allocated differently among accounts due to the particular characteristics of an account, such as size of the account, cash position, tax status, risk tolerance and investment restrictions or for other reasons